bonitoo-io/influxdb-java/README.md

 * influxdb-core - core client library backward compatible with 2.X (artifactId is `influxdb-java`)
 * influxdb-reactive - reactive client library based on RxJava
-* influxdb-flux - support for the Flux - Functional Language for defining a query to execute
+* influxdb-flux - support for the Flux - Data Scripting Language
 * influxdb-jmx - jmx monitoring of client performance, connection pool, number of calls

 You can also add dependency `influxdb-java` to your project using BOM  "Bill Of Materials".